ibm-cloud-docs/openwhisk/prep.md

 ### Packaging PHP code
 {: #prep_php_pkg}

-You can package PHP files or dependent packages in a .zip file.
+You can package PHP files or dependent packages in a compressed file.
 {: shortdesc}

 Before you begin, [review the packages that are included with the PHP runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_php) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.